vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/page-info.md

 - **time**

-It is recommended to fill it with a standard date format.
+We recommended to fill it with a standard date format.
 A standard format is in the form of `xxxx-xx-xx`, such as "April 1, 2020" should be written as `2020-04-01`.

 E.g.: